diez/www.diez.org/docs/getting-started/figma.md

 ### Re-syncing a design file

 Need to update your designs?
-Perhaps the best part, is that once you hook it up, all you need to do to resync a design is to re-run `yarn diez extract`!
+Perhaps the best part, is that once you hook it up, all you need to do to resync a design is to re-run `yarn/npx diez extract`!

 <video width="100%" autoplay loop muted playsinline>
     <source src="@theme/assets/vids/figma-short.mp4" type="video/mp4">